 • The MMU recommends the enforcement of a consistent definition of capacity resource.
 The MMU recommends that the requirement to be a physical resource be enforced and enhanced.
 The requirement to be a physical resource should apply at the time of auctions and should also constitute a commitment to be physical in the relevant delivery year.
-The requirement to be a physical resource types, including planned generation, demand resources and imports.
-(Priority: High.
-First reported 2013.
-Status: Not adopted.)
+The requirement to be a physical resource should be applied to all resource

-See OATT Attachment DD § 6.5.
+11 See OATT Attachment DD § 6.5.

-Prior to November 1, 2009, existing DR and EE resources were subject to market power mitigation in RPM Auctions.
-See 129 FERC ¶ 61,081 at P 30 (2009).
+12 Prior to November 1, 2009, existing DR and EE resources were subject to market power mitigation in RPM Auctions.
+See 129 FERC ¶ 61.081 at P 30 (2009)

-Effective January 31, 2011, the RPM rules related to market power mitigation were changed, including revising the definition for Planned Generation Capacity Resource and creating a new definition for Existing Generation Capacity Resource for purposes of the must offer requirement and market power mitigation, and treating a proposed increase in the capability of a generation capacity resource the same in terms of mitigation as a Planned Generation Capacity Resource.
+13 Effective January 31, 2011, the RPM rules related to market power mitigation were changed, including revising the definition for Planned Generation Capacity Resource and creating a new definition for Existing Generation Capacity Resource for purposes of the must offer requirement and market power mitigation, and treating a proposed increase in the capability of a generation capacity resource the same in terms of mitigation as a Planned Generation Capacity Resource.
 See 134 FERC ¶ 61,065 (2011).

-FERC granted PJM's request for waiver of its Open Access Transmission Tariff to delay the 2022/2023 RPM Base Residual Auction from May 2019 to August 2019.
+14 FERC granted PJM's request for waiver of its Open Access Transmission Tariff to delay the 2022/2023 RPM Base Residual Auction from May 2019 to August 2019.
 See 164 FERC ¶ 61,153 (2018).
 FERC subsequently denied PJM's motion seeking clarification of the June 29, 2018, Order (163 FERC ¶ 61,236) and directed PJM not to run the 2022/2023 BRA in August 2019.
 See 168 FERC ¶ 61,051 (2019).

 The generator performance analysis includes all PJM capacity resources for which there are data in the PJM generator availability data systems (GADS) database.
-Data was downloaded from the PJM GADS database on February 1, 2021.
+Data was downloaded from the PJM GADS database on April 22, 2021.
 EFORd data presented in state of the market reports may be revised based on data submitted after the publication of the reports as generation owners may submit corrections at any time with permission from PJM GADS administrators.